-Participants The same 84 children and 84 adults from Experiment 1 were tested.
-As in Experiment 1, the same 37 children and 59 adults were tested again after a week, with no intervening exposure (again, children: N = 18 in polysemy, N = 19 in ambiguity; adults: N = 31 in polysemy, N = 28 in ambiguity).
+Participants.
+The same 84 children and 84 adults from Experiment 1 were tested.
+As in Experiment 1, the same 37 children and 59 adults were tested again after a week, with no intervening exposure (again, children: N=18 in polysemy, N=19 in ambiguity; adults: N=31 in polysemy, N=28 in ambiguity).

-In a norming study, a separate group of 84 adult participants were recruited from Amazon's Mechanical Turk (preregistered).
+In a norming study, a separate group of 84 adult participants were recruited from MTurk (preregistered).
 This group witnessed the identical visual exposure but without any verbal labels, ensuring that they would see the prototypical objects twice as in the main task, and were then presented with the identical test items used in the main analyses (see Test) with the following instructions: "Three of these objects share a label.
-Your job is to guess which ones." (see SI for additional norming).
+Your job is to guess which one" (see online supplemental materials for additional norming).

-Stimuli & Exposure Adults and children took part in Experiment 2 immediately after Experiment 1 without any additional exposure.
+Stimuli and Exposure.
+Adults and children took part in Experiment 2 immediately after Experiment 1.
 This order was used, rather than the reverse or a counterbalanced order, to minimize possible learning during the first task that would be relevant to the second task.
-Recall that Experiment 1 provided an indication that the targets on each trial had been labelled differently from one another since participants were asked to select the kaisee/nona/gazer/veebo from among a set of objects that had been witnessed with other labels.
-But it did not provide evidence of which three meanings belonged together with a label, which was required for accuracy in Experiment 2.
-Experiment 2, on the other hand, provided information that could be used in Experiment 1, since in Experiment 2, only targets which matched the label in the prompt were displayed to participants, along with a set of foils that had not been labeled.
-Remaining concerns about Experiment 2 being unduly influenced by Experiment 1 were addressed by a separate sample of 92 adult participants who were tested only on Exp.
-2. Those results confirmed the same pattern of data reported here (see SI for results).
-It remains possible that the testing at timepoint 2 was affected by the testing at timepoint 1, but this was unavoidable, and importantly, whatever advantage was gleaned at timepoint 1 for the polysemy condition was also available for the ambiguity condition.
+Recall that Experiment 1 provided an indication that the targets on each trial had been labeled differently from one another because participants were asked to select the kaisee/nona/ gazer/veebo from among a set of objects that had been witnessed with other labels.
+However, it did not provide evidence of which three meanings belonged together with a label, which was required for accuracy in Experiment 2.
+Experiment 2, on the other hand, provided information that could be used in Experiment 1, because in Experiment 2, only targets that matched the label in the prompt were displayed to participants, along with a set of foils that had not been labeled.
+Remaining concerns about Experiment 2 being unduly influenced by Experiment 1 were addressed by a separate sample of 92 adult participants who were tested only on Experiment 2.
+Those results confirmed the same pattern of data reported here (see SI for results).
+It remains possible that the testing at Timepoint 2 was affected by the testing at Timepoint 1, but this was unavoidable and, importantly, whatever advantage was gleaned at Timepoint 1 for the polysemy condition was also available for the ambiguity condition.

-Test Participants performed a Sense Selection task in which they were shown three meanings of a word along with 5 of the foils from the corresponding exposure video, and were asked to "Pick three kaisees," (the 4 nonce labels counterbalanced across conditions, see Figure 6).
-The same subset of children described in Experiment 1 were re-tested again after the week-long delay, without additional exposure; they were simply shown the same test trials in the same order as they had been a week earlier.
+Test.
+Participants performed a Sense Selection task in which they were shown three meanings of a word along with five of the foils from the corresponding exposure video, and were asked to "Pick three kaisees," (the four nonce labels counterbalanced across conditions, see Figure 6).